Quick-Launch AWS EC2 installation for HiveMQ 4.7.1

-Deploy a HiveMQ 4.0.2 trial instance with ease on AWS EC2 by using our pre-built AMIs.
+Deploy a HiveMQ 4.7.1 trial instance with ease on AWS EC2 by using our pre-built AMIs.
 This convenient installation sets up a fully operational HiveMQ AWS EC2 instance with the sizing of your choice on your AWS account.
-You don't need to provide any AWS credentials for this installation, as this triggers the standard EC2 AWS web console dialog in your web browser and no data is transmitted to us.
+You do not need to provide any AWS credentials for this installation, as this triggers the standard EC2 AWS web console dialog in your web browser and no data is transmitted to us.

 1. Choose AMI